Specialties

 - General Outcomes for COPD

-- Describe the pathology of COPD (CR3)
+- Describe the pathology and causes of COPD (CR3)

 - Describe how a patient's 'pack years' are calculated (CR3)